 You can still buy Paprykarz in stores, which looks a little bit better if you check ingredients, but I invite you to prepare it yourself at home:)

-Home made Chocolate Bar was a way for a treat in hard times of PRL.
+Home made Polish Chocolate Bar – Blok Czekoladowy, was a way for a treat in hard times of communistic PRL.
 Anyway it is really tasty and worth trying, I assure you that not only kids will like it:) You don’t bake it, it’s easy and quick to prepare.

 One of the first street foods and fast foods in Poland, with origins in communistic 80ties.
-Originally with onion, champignons, cheese and ketchup.
+Zapiekanka – Roasted baguette originally was prepared with onion, champignons, cheese and ketchup.
 My version is with salami, onions and 3 types of cheese.

 In 80-ties in Poland it was very common to celebrate a name day.
 One checked the calendar and if your name was in it, he could come to you without invitation with potted flower and best wishes.
-You needed to be prepared for the day: polish vegetable salad, bigos and aspic were common dishes to put on the table.
+You needed to be prepared for the day: polish vegetable salad, Bigos (Hunters Stew) and Chicken Aspic were common dishes to put on the table.